golemfactory/golem-architecture/standards/2-service/srv/comp/wasm.md

 # WebAssembly Host
-Ability to host and execute a WebAssembly program.
+This namespace defines properties used to indicte ability to host and execute a WebAssembly program.

 ## Common Properties